Creating a new project

 See also Effects section of the manual.

 Since the clips do not provide any audio, let’s search for some nice piece of music, from your local collection or on web pages like Jamendo.
 The audio clip should, after adding it, be dragged to an audio track on the timeline.

 The audio clip can be resized on the timeline the same way as video clips are.
 The cursor will snap in at the end of the project automatically.
-To add a fade out effect at the end of the audio clip (except if you found a file with exactly the right length) you can hover the top right (or left) edge of the timeline clip and drag the green disc to the position where fading out should start.
+To add a fade out effect at the end of the audio clip (except if you found a file with exactly the right length) you can hover the top right (or left) edge of the timeline clip and drag the red shaded triangle to the position where fading out should start.

 A few minutes left, and the project is finished!
 Click the Render button (or go to Ctrl + Enter) to get the dialog shown on the left.
-Select the desired output file for our new video with all effects and transitions, choose MPEG4 (works nearly everywhere) and a bitrate of 2000k (the higher the bitrate, the larger the output file and the better the quality – but since the bitrate for the input clips was 2000k already, using a higher one would not improve quality and is therefore unnecessary), and press the button., or press
+Select the desired output file for our new video with all effects and transitions, choose MP4 (works nearly everywhere), select the output file location and press the button., or press

 After some seconds rendering will be finished, and your first Kdenlive project completed.
 Congratulations!

 Further documentation for the current version of Kdenlive can be found in the full manual.

 - If you prefer Theora (which you probably don’t since Ogg Video usually causes problems), you can alternatively download kdenlive-tutorial-videos-2011-ogv.tar.bz2.

 - 720 is the video height, p stands for progressive scan in contrast to interlaced video, and the fps number denotes the number of full frames per second.